 Report cards are electronically distributed in November, January, April, and June.
-Parents will be notified via e-mail when report cards have been released and are viewable in TAD's Educate.
 Report cards will be withheld if financial obligations have not been met and fees are outstanding.
 Final report cards may not be released before the last day of school.